User-friendly introduction to PAC-Bayes bounds: A Simple PAC-Bayes Bound

 and, when $\pi$ is uniform:

 As this bound holds for any $\theta$, it holds in particular for the ERM, which gives:

-and, once again with the choice $\lambda=\sqrt{8n/(C^2\log(M/\varepsilon)))}$, we recover exactly the result of Theorem~\ref{thm:erm}:
+and, once again with the choice $\lambda=\sqrt{8n\log(M/\delta)/C^2}$, we recover exactly the result of Theorem~\ref{thm:erm}:

-\end{exm} The previous example leads to important remarks: \begin{itemize} \item PAC-Bayes bounds can be used to prove generalization bounds for Gibbs posteriors, but sometimes they can also be used to study more classical estimators, like the ERM.
-Many of the recent papers by Catoni with co-authors study robust non-Bayesian estimators thanks to sophisticated PAC-Bayes bounds~\cite{catoni2017dimension}. \item the choice of $\lambda$ has a different status when you study the Gibbs posterior $\hat{\rho}_\lambda$ and the ERM.
+\end{example} The previous example leads to important remarks: \begin{itemize} \item PAC-Bayes bounds can be used to prove generalization bounds for Gibbs posteriors, but sometimes they can also be used to study more classical estimators, like the ERM.
+This actually goes far beyond the ERM.
+Many recent papers use PAC-Bayes bounds to study non-Bayesian robust estimators of the mean and the covariance matrix of heavy-tailed random vectors.
+This is discussed further in Sections~\ref{subset:ERM:final} and~\ref{subset:ERM:final:bis}. \item the choice of $\lambda$ has a different status when you study the Gibbs posterior $\hat{\rho}_\lambda$ and the ERM.
 Indeed, in the bound on the ERM, $\lambda$ is chosen to minimize the bound, but the estimation procedure is not affected by $\lambda$.
 The bound for the Gibbs posterior is also minimized with respect to $\lambda$, but $\hat{\rho}_\lambda$ depends on $\lambda$.
-So, if you make a mistake when chosing $\lambda$, this will have bad consequences not only on the bound, but also on the practical performances of the method.
+So, if you make a mistake when choosing $\lambda$, this will have bad consequences not only on the bound, but also on the practical performances of the method.
 This means also that if the bound is not tight, it is likely that the $\lambda$ obtained by minimizing the bound will not lead to good performances in practice.
-(As you will see soon, we present in Section~\ref{section:tight} bounds that do not depend on a parameter like $\lambda$). \end{itemize}
+(We present in Section~\ref{section:tight} bounds that do not depend on a parameter like $\lambda$). \end{itemize}